ambonvik/cimba/docs/background.rst

   destroying an object.
 The allocate/destroy pair handles raw memory allocation.
 For objects declared as local variables or implicitly as parent class objects, these are not called.
-The initialize/terminate pair makes the allocated memory space ready for use as an actual object, and handles any necessary clean-up (such as deallocating internal arrays allocated during the object's lifecycle).
+The initialize/terminate pair makes the allocated memory space ready for use as an actual object and handles any necessary clean-up (such as deallocating internal arrays allocated during the object's lifecycle).
 In some cases, there is also a reset function, in effect a terminate followed by a new initialize, returning the object to a newly initialized state.